mythribijwar/qrng-qiskit/README.md

 ---

-## Why I built this
+## Problem Statment

 Python's `random.randint()` is not actually random.
 It uses a formula called Mersenne Twister — give it the same starting seed, you get the exact same numbers.
-That means a smart attacker who knows the seed can predict every "random" number your program generates.
+That means a attacker who knows the seed can predict every "random" number your program generates.

-Quantum mechanics gives us something genuinely different — randomness that doesn't come from a formula, but from physics itself.
+Quantum mechanics— randomness that doesn't come from a formula, but from physics itself.

 ---

-## The physics behind it

-A normal bit is like a coin already lying on a table.
-It's heads or tails — fixed, decided.

-A qubit is like a coin spinning in the air.
-It is not heads *or* tails yet.
-It is genuinely both at the same time.
-This is called **superposition**, and it's not a metaphor — it's how quantum particles actually behave.

 The **Hadamard gate** creates this state mathematically: